Mathemodica/ModelicaPowerSystemBook/README.md

 #### Abstract

 This is a comprehensive but a concise and educational e-book aiming at advertising Modelica-based technologies particularly useful for power system modeling applications.
 Whatever aspect that could be useful has been included, to the best of author's knowledge.
-We hope that this booklet to be useful not only for power system modelers desiring to get a quick idea about the benefits of employing Modelica but also for those Modelica modelers desiring a starting guide into the world of Power System Modeling applications.
+We hope that this printable booklet to be useful not only for power system modelers desiring to get a quick but compact idea about the benefits of employing Modelica but also for those Modelicans desiring a starting guide into the world of Power System Modeling applications.

 #### 1st Edition

 To appear Sep. the first of 2021

-#### Outline
+#### Outline (Current Release V0.3)

 view actual outline [here](https://github.com/Mathemodica/ModelicaPowerSystemBook/blob/main/ModelicaPowerSys-outline.pdf)